AntoCuc/camunda-dmn-test-coverage/README.md

 It aims to have a concise API with a shallow learning curve that operates in conjunction with the well established JUnit testing framework.

+Below an example of a successful test run, a mis-matched rule and a coverage assertion error.
+Notice the "Execution summary" table logged to better understand which rules have been executed as part of the evaluation.

 ![](header.png)

 ## Installation